-The Long Way Home is about helping people in the Clarence Valley to discover their writing voice.
-We want you to find your own brave, authentic and original voice.
-We want to unearth great stories that respond to life in the Clarence Valley – through a prism of voices, ages, cultures and landscapes.
+The Long Way Home is about helping people in the Clarence Valley to discover their voice through creative writing.
+We want to unearth brave, authentic stories that respond to life in the Clarence Valley – through a prism of voices, ages, cultures and landscapes.

 People often tell us they have a story.
-Or they used to write, they’ve always loved words.
-We meet people who’d love to write something if they could only start.
+Or they used to write.
+Or they’d love to start.
 The Long Way Home is for all those people.

-We hold creative writing workshops in the Clarence Valley.
+We hold creative writing workshops in Grafton and Yamba.
 Each year we run the Long Way Home writing competition, with categories for primary and high school students and adults.
 Each year we publish a collection of the best entries from the competition.
 All our storytellers, young and old, have a link to the Clarence Valley, on the North Coast of New South Wales.
 Together their stories reflect life on a land where stories have flowed down the Clarence River for thousands of years.

 Erin Brady has worked as a journalist in New Zealand and Australia in television, documentary, film and print.
 In recent years she’s dabbled in freelance communications for Clarence Valley Council, Clarence Regional Library, Sunshine Sugar and SCHOOLSOX.COM.
 She counts herself lucky to have forged a fluid career by telling stories.
 Erin’s home is in Yaegl Country, nestled in the Yuraygir National Park, beside Lake Wooloweyah.
 She lives there with her husband, two daughters, a cat, two chickens and a rabbit.
 A few years ago Erin discovered fantasy fiction.
 Since then she’s only ever truly happy reading novels that sparkle with magic.
 Sometimes she writes.